waynodiablo/Oystercard/yelpv2.md

     - [Users can only edit/delete restaurants which they've created](#users-can-only-editdelete-restaurants-which-theyve-created)
     - [Users can only leave one review per restaurant](#users-can-only-leave-one-review-per-restaurant)
     - [Users can delete only their own reviews](#users-can-delete-only-their-own-reviews)

+***Please work through this walkthrough with a pair partner.
+Please take turns on the keyboard as the driver as described in the [pairing pill](pills/pairing.md) :pill:.
+Please swap driver/navigator roles at least as often as you see the :twisted_rightwards_arrows: sign.***

 In this version, we want to add user login.
 In Sinatra, this requires you to manually add a User model, and then create all the usual controller routes – for login, logout, signing up and so on.
 How tedious.